Back to Tips

 Does Replay work on Power cards?

 No. Power cards can only be played once per combat.
-If Hidden Gem targets a Power card, the Replay effect is wasted — the Power plays once and the Replay triggers do nothing.
-To avoid this, play Hidden Gem when your draw pile contains mostly Attacks and Skills.
+If targets a Power card, the Replay effect is wasted — the Power plays once and the Replay triggers do nothing.
+To avoid this, play when your draw pile contains mostly Attacks and Skills.